 As ubiquitous as after-school sports or dance classes, piano lessons are part of nearly everyone’s childhood.
 There are always reasons not to get back into playing piano when you are older.
 We hope this article will reignite your inner musician and get you back playing and learning piano again.

-As a child, there’s the thrill of more active pursuits or adventures outdoors.
-As a teenager and young adult there’s studies and socialising.
-And by the time we’ve finished university or started working full time, there’s partners, bills, children, bills, pets, bills…
+As a child, there’s the thrill of more active pursuits or adventures outdoors and as a teenager and young adult there’s studies and socialising.
+By the time we’ve finished university or started working full time, there’s partners, bills, children, bills, pets, bills…

 All of this can leave little time for music, but if we have a passion for playing piano, it’s something that stays with us forever.
 We enjoy playing, we can express ourselves and we can provide entertainment to our friends and family.
 We’re the ones who bring music to special family events, formal occasions, parties and gatherings.

-Sometimes, an early experience with a teacher who isn’t the most patient, sympathetic or is overly disciplinary can mar our progress.
+Sometimes, an early experience with a teacher who isn’t the most patient or sympathetic can mar our progress.
 It can even discourage us from continuing to learn.
-However, there’s no reason why a bad experience should impede our passion for learning or playing.
+However, there’s no reason why a bad experience should impede our passion for getting back into playing piano.